Statistical Emulations of Human Operational Motions in Industrial Environments: Mathematical Representations and Stochastic Modeling

 \section{Mathematical Representations and Stochastic Modeling}

-In this section, we develop a pipeline for processing, modeling, and synthesizing human motion sequences from training data.
-The basic idea is to flatten the representation space ${\cal Y}$ into a Euclidean space, reduce dimension using PCA-type tools, and impose analytical statistical models on synchronized, reduced representations.
-We then simulate novel sequences under this model and test their effectiveness in several ways, including visualizations and non-parametric two-sample tests.
+We develop a pipeline for processing, modeling, and synthesizing human motion sequences by flattening the representation space ${\cal Y}$ to a Euclidean space, applying dimension reduction (\textit{e.g.}, PCA), and fitting generative models on the resulting low-dimensional Euclidean representations.
+We evaluate the effectiveness of these models in several ways, including using shape metrics, visualizations, and non-parametric tests.

-Fig.~\ref{fig:4-1} shows an outline of the proposed modeling pipeline.
-We start with given raw motion sequences and pre-align them using S-TSRVFs as described in the last section.
-The resulting aligned sequences, each discretized to length $T$, are now invariant to location, body size, body ratio, and execution rate.
-However, they are elements of a non-linear manifold $\mathcal{Y}^T=\underbrace{\mathcal{Y}\times\mathcal{Y}\times\ldots\times\mathcal{Y}}_{\text{$T$ times}}$.
-The next step is to either flatten the sequences to a Euclidean space or model them as $\mathcal{Y}$-valued curves.
-After flattening, the next step is dimension reduction by spatial, temporal, or joint PCA.
-Then, we model the reduced representation using either a VAR model or a Gaussian process model.
-In the intrinsic approach, we use a simple point-wise Gaussian model to model manifold-valued curves directly.
+As shown in Fig.~\ref{fig:4-1}, we pre-align the motion sequences using S-TSRVFs and discretize them to length $T$.
+The resulting sequences are now invariant to location, body scale, and execution rate.
+However, these sequences lie on a non-linear manifold $\mathcal{Y}^T$.
+The next step is to either map the sequences to a Euclidean space, followed by dimension reduction (sequential or joint PCA) and VAR/Gaussian modeling, or model them as $\mathcal{Y}^T$-valued curves using a point-wise Gaussian model.
 Finally, we generate random samples from these stochastic models and reconstruct new shape sequences.
 We describe these components next.